Phil-Pfister/Weather-Dashboard/README.md

 # Weather Dashboard

-Provides a quick search of current weather with a five day forecast
+Provides a quick search of current weather with a five day forecast in a city of your choice.

 ## Description